| |

 to Mecca.
 From there he visited most of the countries of the

-Near East (although some say he never did went that far).
-In 1331 he
+Near East (although some say never went that far).
+In

-travelled down the east coast of Africa to Mogadishu and Mombassa.
-Then he returned
+1331 he travelled down the east coast of Africa to Mogadishu and Mombassa.
+Then

-to Morocco in 1349.
-He travelled to Spain in 1350, and then went back south to
+he returned to Morocco in 1349.
+He travelled to Spain in 1350, and then went

-the Western Sahara and Mali.
-Some of the things he said were doubted by historians.
+back south to the Western Sahara and Mali.
+Some of the things he said were doubted

 prices than gold; when he went home, he was part of a caravan